hudongsheng-debug/FITSQuickLook/README.md

 - Adjusted the size of the Tools & AI buttons and centered them with their labels
 - Reduced the saturation of the selected tab color
 - Added keyboard shortcuts for the Tools & AI buttons

+## Version 5.1.15 New Features
+- Fixed an issue in Open New Window Analysis where multiple curves could appear with the same color.
+Curves are now displayed with properly differentiated colors.
+- Added direct Row / Column input support for New Window Analysis, allowing specific rows or columns to be opened instantly for faster spectral analysis.

 ## 🧠 Use Cases